edujanicas/Devops-Coding-Challenge/Planning.md

 ## Automation

-Each deploy is handled with an Ansible playbook that performs the necessary steps to do it.
-Test the deploy, copy it to the machine inside the private network, reload services.
+Each deploy is handled with a playbook that performs the necessary steps to do it.
+Test the deploy, and if it is okay, reload services with the new app running.